Actualization of the Internet of Things

 The conference features five topical sessions, each with four or five expert presenters to give an overview of today’s status and tomorrow’s challenges.
-A preliminary program is now available, and here are some of the featured speakers:
+A program including abstracts is available, and here are some of the featured speakers:

 Heike Riel, IBM, Director, Physical Sciences

 Quantum Applications and Microsoft’s unique approach to Quantum Computing

 Dave Wecker, Microsoft, Principal Program Manager for Azure IoT

 Fleet Management with Hybrid Physics-Based Models

 John Carrier, MIT Sloan School of Management, Senior Lecturer

 Connected Edge Controls - How Things Talk to Each Other

 David Chow, HRL, Director, Microelectronics Laboratory

 Seth Lloyd, MIT, Professor, Quantum Information